LopenaFollower/Python/Simple Aimbot/README.md

 ## How To Use
 Have Python installed.
 Open CMD and set the directory to where the file is located.
-Type ```cmd python aimbot.py```
+Type ```ps1 python aimbot.py```
 ## Keybinds
 - ~: Toggle